Anshika-Mittal/ChurnShieldAI/README.md

 # ChurnShield AI - Explainable Customer Churn Prediction

-ChurnShield AI is a full-stack churn prediction app: a React client, a **Node.js + Express** API, and a **Python ML microservice** that runs the pre-trained logistic regression model and SHAP explanations.
+ChurnShield AI is a full-stack churn prediction app: a React client, a **Node.js + Express** API, and a **Python ML microservice** that runs the pre-trained linear regression model and SHAP explanations.

-The old Flask application server (`server/`) has been removed.
-Python remains only for model inference (`ml-service/`).
-Node.js owns auth, MongoDB, batch jobs, email, and S3.
+Node.js owns auth, MongoDB, batch jobs, email and S3.

 ---